Gluten-Free Carrot Cake for Two

 This post may contain affiliate links.
 Read my disclosure policy.

-Gluten Free Mini Carrot Cakes
+Gluten Free Mini Carrot Cakes – Makes Two Cakes!

+I think we all have certain flavors and sweet treats that we love to eat at different times of the year.
 In the summer, desserts often center around summery fruit like Gluten Free No-Bake Peach Cheesecake Bars.
-Autumn makes us crave apples and the warm spices in Individual Crustless Pumpkin Pies.
+Autumn makes us crave Apple Turnovers and the warm spices in Pumpkin Custards.
 And Christmastime brings visions of Gingerbread and Peppermint Bark, while Red Velvet Cake just says Valentine’s Day.

-It’s moist and tender, and it’s even grain-free, as well, with almond flour giving it a nice, nutty flavor.
+• Great flavor and texture.
+It’s moist and tender, with almond flour giving it a nice, nutty flavor.
+Then add a dollop of the creamy and tangy topping for these lovely little cakes

-Then add a dollop of the creamy and tangy topping for these lovely little cakes that isn’t as sweet as some other cream cheese frosting recipes.
+• A little lighter.
+These mini carrot cakes are grain free too, plus the Greek yogurt-based “frosting” isn’t as sweet as some other cream cheese frosting recipes.
 I think that means you can totally have carrot cake for lunch!

 A spoon resting on the side of a ramekin fill of carrot cake with cream cheese frositng.